Women and Water: Living Between Extremes

 When There Is Too Much Water

-The Banganga River of Kapilvastu District in Lumbini Province of southern Nepal, is essential to families living along its banks.
-But in recent years, what was once a familiar, life-giving river has evolved into a growing threat.
-Each monsoon, it cuts deeper into the land, sweeping away soil and eroding the very ground on which homes, playgrounds, and farms stand.
-Climate change has intensified this erosion, turning an environmental concern into a fight for survival.
+Like many rivers around the world, the Banganga River in southern Nepal is essential to families living along its banks.
+But in recent years, what was once a familiar, life-giving river has evolved into a threat.
+Each monsoon, the river cuts deeper into the land, sweeping away soil, homes, playgrounds, and farms.
+As climate change has intensified this has turned an environmental concern into a fight for survival.

 “Every year, the land gets swept away.
-This place used to extend several meters farther,” shares Karim Miya, a community member, pointing to the shrinking playground where children once played freely.
-Beyond it lies the community’s agricultural land the primary source of livelihood for more than twenty families.
-“If the erosion continues, the fertile fields will be next”, he adds.
+This place used to extend several meters farther,” shares Karim Miya, a community member, pointing to the shrinking playground where children play freely.
+Beyond it lies the community’s agricultural land, the primary source of livelihood for more than twenty families.
+“If the erosion continues, the agricultural fields will be next”, he adds.

 For Amrita Kumari Thapa Khatun, Secretariat member of the Users’ Group for Embankment Construction, the river’s destruction has long been personal.
 “A few years back, the flood entered my house every year.
 My previous house was destroyed,” she recalls.
-Even after moving to a concrete home, floodwaters continued seeping into her rooms each monsoon.
-Amrita proudly shares that the users’ group consists of 11 members, out of which 7 of them are women.
+Even after moving to a concrete home, floodwaters continued seeping into her home each monsoon.
+Amrita proudly shares that the users’ group consists of 11 members, of which 7 are women.
 Their leadership has guided community efforts from the beginning.

 Earlier attempts such as small dams and makeshift barriers were not enough to withstand changing patten of rainfall.
-But the new embankment, designed with proper engineering through RAIN’s support, has transformed the community’s sense of safety.
+But the new embankment, properly designed and engineered with RAIN’s support, has transformed the community’s sense of safety.

 “The ground where our children play is safe, and our agricultural land is protected.
 For the first time in years, we feel our lives are no longer constantly at risk,” Amrita explains.
-She also highlights how the project provided knowledge to the community, not just infrastructure.
+She also highlights how the project provided knowledge, not just infrastructure, to the community.
 “We learned which plants to grow, how to fill gaps behind the embankment, and how to maintain it.
 RAIN has educated us.”

-The community now hopes for similar permanent solutions along other vulnerable stretches of the river.
+The community now hopes for similar permanent works along other vulnerable stretches of the river.
 For the people of Banganga, the river is both life and danger.
 It irrigates their fields, sustains livestock, and shapes their land.
 Yet it also threatens their homes and their future.
-With the new dam construction, the community has gained more than a barrier, they have regained a sense of safety, dignity, and hope.
-The river may continue to flow and shift its course, but the people of Banganga now stand resilient; united by their labour, their leadership, and their collective determination to protect their home from catastrophes like flood
+With the new dam construction in Kapilvastu District, the community have regained a sense of safety, dignity, and hope.
+The river may continue to flow and shift its course, but the people of Banganga can resist it; united by their labour, their leadership, and their collective determination to protect their homes from catastrophes.

 When There Is Too Little Water